 Founded in 1895, the Harrisburg Choral Society is one of the midstate's oldest arts organizations.
-The group, numbering some 60 singers, annually performs a Messiah Sing-Along, a December holiday concert, an early spring madrigal dinner fundraiser, and a May concert of a major classical work.
+The chorus, numbering some 60 singers, annually performs a Messiah Sing-Along, a December holiday concert, an early spring madrigal dinner fundraiser, and a May concert of a major classical work.
 Professional soloists and orchestra musicians regularly appear with the Choral Society.